 “Xin.
-Shalast,” Rahab enunciated slowly and explicitly.
+Shalast,” Rahab enunciated slowly.
 “An ancient, fabled city in the Kodar Mountains far to the northeast.
 Supposedly its streets were paved in gold, and its most important buildings were made from gemstones.
-It has never been located, and most scholars agree it is almost certainly fictitious: the kind of story invented by treasure hunters as consolation for not finding anything of value in their explorations.”
+It has never been located, and most scholars agree it is almost certainly fictitious: The kind of story invented by treasure hunters as consolation for not finding anything of value in their explorations.”

 “And what do you think, Rahab?”
 Kara queried.

 The wizard shrugged.
 “I am inclined to agree with the available scholarship.
 It seems a fantastically unlikely place.
 Ironically, if it did exist, it would probably be less valuable than people think.
 Any location with so much riches that the city can be assembled from gold and gemstones automatically devalues such materials by definition.
 Rarity is what makes such things valuable.
 An amphitheater fashioned from sapphires is probably gorgeous . . . and possibly worthless.”

 Rahab stepped closer to the carving for a better view.
 Gloriana turned and detected for magic in the tide pool room.